Gift of Sound

-Suryodaya foundation Mumbai is a social welfare initiative founded by Padmashri Awardee Dr Anuradha Paudwal.
-Since early 80's, Anuradha Paudwal has been contributing to numerous philanthropic activities like donating equipment to the Neonatal ward at Nanavati hospital, Mumbai, the Sonography Center at Cooper Hospital, Mumbai, providing financial support to the under-privileged for heart operations in collaboration with Dr. Nitu Mandke, to name a few activities.
+Suryodaya Foundation Mumbai is a social welfare initiative founded by Padmashri Awardee Dr. Anuradha Paudwal.
+Since the early 80's, Anuradha Paudwal has been contributing to numerous philanthropic activities like donating equipment to the Neonatal ward at Nanavati hospital, Mumbai, the Sonography Center at Cooper Hospital, Mumbai, providing financial support to the under-privileged for heart operations in collaboration with Dr. Nitu Mandke, to name a few activities.
 Now she continues her charity through Suryodaya Foundation.

 - Suryodaya Foundation is committed to help and support socially and economically challenged segments of the society in fields of education, healthcare and water conservation with focus on rural development and women empowerment.

 - We aim at educating communities for sustainable self-development especially in areas like water conservation, village employment and help connect donors with worthwhile deserving causes.